bbanting/budgettool/README.md

   - Can I make this better?
 - An option would be to use sqlite and have the option to export to csv instead
 - Possible to have no tags on entry?
-- Replace "year" and "all" with year number
 - Is changing year necessary if an entry can easily be made with a different year?
 - If there's no active year, how to differentiate ids between years when selecting for edit and delete?
   - hexadeciaml ids?